Description

 'In finance, volatility (symbol σ) is the degree of variation of a trading price series over time as measured by the standard deviation of logarithmic returns.
 Historic volatility measures a time series of past market prices.
 Implied volatility looks forward in time, being derived from the market price of a market-traded derivative (in particular, an option).
 Commonly, the higher the volatility, the riskier the security.'

-• The 30 days standard deviation over 5 years of Ross Stores is 37.7%, which is greater, thus worse compared to the benchmark SPY (21%) in the same period.
+• The historical 30 days volatility over 5 years of Ross Stores is 37.8%, which is higher, thus worse compared to the benchmark SPY (21%) in the same period.

 DownVol:

-• Compared with SPY (12.2%) in the period of the last 3 years, the downside volatility of 21.9% is greater, thus worse.
+• Compared with the benchmark SPY (15%) in the period of the last 5 years, the downside deviation of 26.3% of Ross Stores is larger, thus worse.

 Sharpe: